akandh01/pharmaceuticalerrorproject/README.md

 - “I mean its normally really quick to pick up my stuff but there could be a machine or something that fills the prescription for you so there's no pharmacist at all and you don't have to deal with anyone touching your stuff…..or you could have a dispenser machine that dispenses your drugs too and use a credit card”

 ### Participant 2: Shanta
-* *Once a month**
+* **Once a month**
 - Sometimes they give me a different pill that looks different from the ones I normally take and they dont say anything so then I have to call the doctor and make sure its the right one
 - Tablets
 Once a day
 - It depends sometimes it can be really quick if no one is there and if its a lot of people  it could take a few minutes
 - No
 - If its from a pharmacy far away yeh but if its the one right outside I go get it
 - “I dont know doctors make a lot of mistakes and tablets and bottles come different everytime I go pick it up….maybe they could double check it or look at it again to make sure its right.
-Everything is made by hand not machines. “
+Everything is made by hand not machines."

+### Participant 3: JonCarlo
+* **I dont pick up prescriptions anymore.
+The only time I have is if I go to CityMD for a one-off illness.
+Id say maybe 4 or 5 times a year I have to pick up a prescription physically in a pharmacy.**
+- Ive had issues with my prescriptions before.
+Mostly on a the insurance side of things but Ive also gotten the wrong dose of medication and ive also had a prescription that was never filled at the pharmacy so i never just never got that medication.
+- The main form of medication I use now are self injectable needles for my Crohns disease.
+Other than that I mostly have to take ibuprofen for headaches.
+- I need to take my medication once every 8 weeks.
+But in the past I used to have to take up to 12 pills every morning.
+- When I have ti go to the pharmacy I can usually pick up the medication within the day the medication was prescribed to me.
+So Ive never waited more than 15 minutes at a pharmacy to pick medication.
+- Ive never used a specific app to track my medication but I do use CVS Speciality now and then they let me track pretty much like how you can track an amazon package.
+- Yes I get my medication delivered to my home every 8 weeks
+- Id like pharmacies to have a better way of organizing the prescriptions they fill out.
+Ive seen some medication be lost at the pharmacy or in their system it says they have it but the pharmacist cant find it